DiretideCandy/Blade-Symphony-Plugin-Examples/docs/pages/mydoc/kotr_knockback.md

 	/* Begin pushing */

-	// Get positions of both players to caluculate direction of push: new Float:vecVictimPos[3];
+	// Get positions of both players to calculate direction of push: new Float:vecVictimPos[3];
 	new Float:vecAttackerPos[3];